 While most online tutoring services don't require contracts of any length, some may lock you into monthly commitments if you opt for discounted monthly plans.

 The cost of getting tutoring services through a digital medium can range widely.

 Online tutors typically charge anywhere from $10 to $100 per hour.
 The requirements to become a tutor on each platform are unique, as are the fees that tutors can expect to receive based on their level of expertise and experience.

 Different Payment Options

-Most of the time, learning centres and online tutoring platforms require payment via credit card, debit card, or bank transfer.
-However, if you choose to work with a private tutor, you can also choose to pay the tutor in cash or use a money order or a check.
+The most common methods of payment accepted by learning centres and online tutoring platforms are credit card, debit card, and bank transfer.
+If you decide to hire a private tutor, you can use a money order or a check to settle the bill.

 On average, a private tutor costs between $25 and $80 an hour.
 For SAT and test prep tutoring, prices start at $45/hr and can go up to $100/hr.
 Local tutoring centers generally cost around $150 to $200 per month.
 Read more, or get free estimates from tutors near you.

 Tutoring services begin at around $30 per hour for novice 'homework helpers' and reach up to $200 for subject matter experts.
 It's a huge range, and one which can feel overwhelming for parents navigating the tutoring terrain.